DerBrunoIR/nBody/README.md

 The original write up of my group, that also covers the amazing unity implementation from Lennart using hsl shader language and Unity instead of cuda and python, can be found [here](https://www.mintgruen.tu-berlin.de/mathesisWiki/doku.php?id=ws2122:nbody:n-body-simulation).
 At that time, python was the language I knew the best and I wanted to explore associated limitations.
+We even injected some CSS into the wikipage to make it look better.

 By trying to extend the render pipeline I learned a lot about parallel computing and structuring software projects and debugging race conditions.